-- 5.8 To clear a Transition Matrix, Treatment Strategy, Budget Constraints or Performance Target row, select any input cell on the row and click on the 'Clear selected row(s)' button. - 5.9 The user will be asked to confirm if they wish to continue.
-If sure, then click on the 'Yes' button otherwise click on the 'No' button.
+- i.
+To clear a Transition Matrix, Treatment Strategy, Budget Constraints or Performance Target row, select any input cell on the row and click on the 'Clear selected row(s)' button. - ii.
+You will be asked to confirm if you wish to continue.
+If you are sure then click on the 'Yes' button otherwise click on the 'No' button.

-Copy and Paste a cell
+Copy and Paste a row

-- 5.10 To copy a Transition Matrix, Treatment Strategy, Budget Constraints or Performance Target row, select any input cell on the row and click on the 'Copy selected cell(s)' button. - 5.11 To paste the copied row into a destination row, select any input cell in the destination row and click on the 'Paste selected cell(s)' button. - 5.12 The user will be asked to confirm if they wish to continue.
-If sure, then click on the 'Yes' button otherwise click on the 'No' button.
+- i.
+To copy a Transition Matrix, Treatment Strategy, Budget Constraints or Performance Target row, select any input cell on the row and click on the 'Copy selected row(s)' button. - ii.
+To paste the copied row into a destination row, select any input cell in the destination row and click on the 'Paste selected row(s)' button. - iii.
+You will be asked to confirm if you wish to continue.
+If you are sure then click on the 'Yes' button otherwise click on the 'No' button.
 Any previous value in the destination row will be overwritten with the copied values.